Direct Store Delivery (DSD) is gaining popularity among many retailers.

 - Pricing display

 Retailers hold all of the responsibilities in the centralized distribution model.
-With a DSD model, the manufacturer holds the responsibility.
+With a DSD model, the manufacturer has the responsibility.

 The DSD model comes with many advantages.